ibericode/mailchimp-for-wordpress/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.2.8 - March 24, 2015 =

+**Fixes**

+- API key field value was not properly escaped.
+- Background images were stripped from submit buttons.

+**Improvements**

+- Better sanitising of all settings
+- Updated all translations

+**Additions**

+- Added `mc4wp_before_checkbox` and `mc4wp_after_checkbox` filters to easily add more fields to sign-up checkbox integrations.
+- Added some helper methods related to interest groupings to `MC4WP_MailChimp` class.
+- Allow setting custom MailChimp lists to subscribe to using `lists` attribute on shortcode.

 = 2.2.7 - March 11, 2015 =